matthewdhanley/cube-ds/README.md

 The size, in *bits* is defined by the `size` field.
 This field is required.

-`conversion` is a scalar which is used to scale the data.
+`conversion` is a polynomial which is used to scale the data.
 TODO: add polynomial support.
-If no conversion, enter `1`
+If no conversion, enter `0:1`.
+A polymial conversion of 1.5x^2+3.2x+2.2 would translate to `2.2:3.2:1.5`.

 `unit` is the unit of the telemetry.
 This field can be anything and is not required.